Israeli–Palestinian conflict: 1947 United Nations partition plan and civil war

-On 29 November 1947, the General Assembly of the United Nations adopted Resolution 181(II) recommending the adoption and implementation of a plan to partition Palestine into an Arab state, a Jewish state and the City of Jerusalem.
+On 29 November 1947, the General Assembly of the United Nations adopted Resolution 181(II) that recommending the adoption and implementation of a plan to partition Palestine into an Arab state, a Jewish state and an international City of Jerusalem.
 Palestinian Arabs were opposed to the partition.
-Zionists accepted the partition but planned to expand Israel's borders beyond what was allocated to it by the UN.
-On the next day, Palestine was swept by violence, igniting the first phase of the Palestine War.
+The Yishuv accepted the partition but began to think in terms of expanding Israel's borders beyond what was allocated to it by the UN.
+One leader said they would capture more territory if a war was launched against them.
+On the next day, Palestine was swept by violence, igniting 1947–1948 civil war in Mandatory Palestine, the first phase of the 1948 Palestine war.
 For four months, under continuous Arab provocation and attack, the Yishuv was usually on the defensive while occasionally retaliating.
-The Arab League supported the Arab struggle by forming the volunteer-based Arab Liberation Army, supporting the Palestinian Arab Army of the Holy War, under the leadership of Abd al-Qadir al-Husayni and Hasan Salama.
+The Arab League helped the Palestinian Arabs' struggle by forming the volunteer-based Arab Liberation Army and supporting the Palestinian Arab Holy War Army, under the leadership of Abd al-Qadir al-Husayni and Hasan Salama.
 On the Jewish side, the civil war was managed by the major underground militias – the Haganah, Irgun and Lehi – strengthened by numerous Jewish veterans of World War II and foreign volunteers.
 By spring 1948, it was already clear that the Arab forces were nearing a total collapse, while Yishuv forces gained more and more territory, creating a large scale refugee problem of Palestinian Arabs.